Château Penin - Bordeaux Supérieur Grande Sélection 2020

 About the wine:

-Very harmonious and elegant, this wine offers all the hallmarks of a fine Bordeaux: subtle oak notes paired with ripe fruit, good body, supple tannins, and a fresh, minty finish.
-Best enjoyed while it’s still fruity.
+Very harmonious and elegant, this wine offers all the qualities of a fine Bordeaux: light oak notes paired with ripe fruit, good body, supple tannins, and a fresh, minty finish.
+Best enjoyed while the fruit is still prominent.
 2022–2026

 About the estate: